FaresSaleemGHub/Restaurant-Menu-App/README.md

    git clone https://github.com/FaresSaleemGHub/Restaurant-Menu-App.git
 2. Open the project in Android Studio and click Open an existing project.
 3. Build and run the app either on an emulator or a connected Android device.

 ---

-## 📂 .gitignore
-The following file types and directories are ignored in this repository:
-*.iml
-.gradle/
-build/
-local.properties
-*.log
-*.tmp

----